 Listed, Chambers USA: America's Leading Lawyers for Business (2008–2013)

 Listed, Best Lawyers New York City Administrative/Regulatory Law "Lawyer of the Year" (2013)

 Former Member, Board of Directors, National Society of Compliance Professionals

 - New York

-Ben A. Indek is a partner in Morgan Lewis's Litigation Practice and the chair of the Securities Litigation and Enforcement Practice.
+Ben A. Indek is a partner in Morgan Lewis's Litigation Practice.
 Mr. Indek focuses his practice on representing broker-dealers and their employees in governmental, self-regulatory organization, and state securities commission investigations and disciplinary proceedings as well as conducting internal investigations for financial services firms.
 He also counsels broker-dealers on regulatory and compliance issues, including the development and implementation of written compliance and supervisory procedures and new rules and regulations.